 It's shown that Kirito has more sympathy for Kayaba than for Sugou, even though Kayaba harmed more people than Sugou did.
 The reason behind this is because Kayaba truly loved SAO and the VMMORPG genre and, while he indeed killed more than 4000 people, it was a restricted case.
 Sugou, on the other hand, only saw ALO as a tool for his ambitions and vainglory.

 The second arc, particularly in the anime due to it being a more visual medium, has a huge spike in fanservice, with Gainaxing and Chainmail Bikini armour everywhere.
-In ALO.
-Which is run by Sugou, the creepy misogynist who sniffs comatose girls' hair.
+In ALO, everything is run by Sugou, the creepy misogynist who sniffs comatose girls' hair.
 The fanservice spike is because he designed the game that way.

 Leafa's reaction to Recon's Love Confession probably had something to do with the fact that he sounded like he was asking her to marry him out of the blue.